elotl/kip/deploy/terraform/README.md

       - key: virtual-kubelet.io/provider
         operator: Exists

-You can also remove the taint from the virtual-kubelet node if you don't want to use tolerations for every pod or deployment.
+You can also remove the taint from the virtual-kubelet node (`kubectl taint node virtual-kubelet virtual-kubelet.io/provider:NoSchedule-`) if you don't want to use tolerations for every pod or deployment.